rstudio/pins-r/README.md

 #> Saving to hadley/sales-summary
 ```

-And then someone else (or an automated Rmd report) can read it:
+Then someone else (or an automated Rmd report) can read it:

 ``` r
 b <- board_rsconnect()
 b %>% pin_read("hadley/sales-summary")
 ```

-You can easily control who gets to see it using the RStudio Connection
+You can easily control who gets to access the data using the RStudio
-permissions pane.
+Connection permissions pane.

 As well as RStudio connect, you can share your pins:

--   In shared folders: `board_folder()`.
 -   On GitHub: `board_github()`.
 -   In Microsoft Azure’s storage: `board_azure()`.
 -   On Amazon’s S3: `board_s3()`.

+Learn more in `vignette("pins")`.